gcallah/BookReviews/zadka.md

 ## Interactive Usage

+This section discusses the use of "Read-Eval-Print-Loop" (REPL) programming in Python.
+This is interactive programming where a shell Reads some typed in code, Evaluates that code, Prints the result of the evaluation, and Loops back to read another piece of code.

-This section is trying to illustrate some Python's third party "Read-Eval-Print-Loop"(REPL) tool.
-According to the author, "Reproducibilly and peer review are important for DevOps"(35) and "The faster the feedback cycle, the faster we can deploy..."(38).
-As a result, from DevOps prospective, taking a close look of the interactive console is necessary.
-And indeed, the author does a detailed introduction to the Jupyter Lab structure and usage.
-However, the DevOps perspective isn't very clear at first before the introduction of Jupyter Lab.
-It appears to be more like a tutorial to prepare new python user and seemingly redundant.
+According to the author, "Reproducibilly and peer review are important for DevOps" (35) and "The faster the feedback cycle, the faster we can deploy..."(38).
+Thus, from a DevOps prospective, taking a look at interactive consoles is important.

+As the author notes, invoking Python from the command line, without any arguments, puts the user into an REPL.
+The author writes that "Using the Python native console without `readline` is unpleasant" (30).
+We would add that it is also unpleasant to read a sentence without having had any introduction to what it is talking about: there is no mention of this `readline` anywhere in the book before this sentence [YUJIA: PLEASE DOUBLE-CHECK!], and so the reader has no clue as to what this thing that ought to be introduced is or why the Python native console is "unpleasant" without it.

+In any case, there are other ways of interacting with Python in an REPL.
+Zadka has a section on writing one's own REPL systems using the `code` module, but we think this section is of very limited use, considering the better REPL systems available, such as `ptpython` or `iPython`.
+Zadka's brief description of `ptpython` makes it clear why we might prefer it to the native Python REPL, but offers no indication as to why we would not just use `iPython`, the major alternative to Python's built-in REPL.

+Zadka next introduces Jupyter Lab, and the use of Jupyter notebooks.
+When he writes, "notebooks are *not* an auditability tool" (35), we wish he had told us previously what an "auditability tool" *is*, so we could understand why notebooks are not one of these things.
+He writes, "If working on an environment that is 'too interesting' (for example, the default web browser is not configured properly) the standard output will contain a preauthorized URL to access the server" (35).
+We must admit to being completely baffled by this
+passage: why is an improperly configured browser "too interesting," rather than simply a bad configuration?
+And what does it mean to say that, if our browser configuration is improper, then we receive a "preauthorized URL"?
+If we just configure our browser improperly, then we can gain access to the server without any access validation?
+That *can't* be what the author means (we hope!), but then what does he mean?

+Whatever our wrries about the details of this chapter, Zadka's concluding sentence is certainly correct: "The faster the feedback cycle, the faster we can deploy new, tested solutions.
+Using Python interactively allows getting the quickest possible feedback: immediate" (38).

 ## OS Automation